Euro 2016 | Winning isn't always necessary to succeed

 Terror was in the air on the eve of France Euro 2016.
 After the November 2015 Paris attacks, including the mass shooting in the Bataclan theatre, big events were considered to be the most likely targets of Islamic extremists, and France was the host of one the most important.
 But football never stopped: the tournament opened up to 24 participant teams, the largest number ever.

-France was also the great favorite for the final victory, with high caliber players such as Paul Pogba, Antoine Griezmann, and N’Golo Kanté and the advantage of playing at home in front of its own people.
-On the other side, Portugal started their group stage with a curious achievement: in the first three matches, the Portuguese team obtained three draws in a row.
+France was also the great favorite for the final victory, with high-caliber players such as Paul Pogba, Antoine Griezmann, and N’Golo Kanté and the advantage of playing at home in front of its own people.
+On the other side, Portugal started their group stage with a curious achievement: the Portuguese team obtained three draws in a row in the first three matches.
 That was enough to qualify for the next round, according to the new rules of the tournament.
 But it was only the beginning.

 Not a winner, nor a loser

 Portugal was a solid team, with a high concentration of quality in the middle field and the presence of Cristiano Ronaldo in the offense.
 But despite the great effort of his star CR7, Portugal obtained only one victory in regulation time throughout the entire tournament.
 Extra time became Portuguese territory at Euro 2016.
 Croatia, Poland, and France capitulated after 120 minutes, with a strange sense of inevitability.